 Only two spacecrafts have been sent to study Mercury

 Putting a probe in Mercury’s orbit is a really difficult task as the Sun’s gravity is too strong.
 Precise, fast changes in speed would be required.
 Because of this, we have only two probes to study the planet, The Mariner 10 in 1973 and the MESSENGER in 2004.
-Both spacecrafts simply slingshotted around Mercury and both have now been shut down.
-It is believed the Mariner 10 could be orbiting the Sun but it is out of fuel and powered down.
+Mariner 10 slingshotted around Mercury to study it, while MESSENGER entered orbit for four years.
+Both have now been shut down.
+It is believed the Mariner 10 could be orbiting the Sun, but it is out of fuel and powered down.

 History and Mythology